A comprehensive eye exam can do more than test your vision— it could help save your life.

 - By looking at the blood vessels in the retina at the back of the eye, an eye exam can help identify risks for stroke or heart attack—before they occur.

-- The information obtained through an eye exam can help healthcare providers treat patients preventively to decrease the risks of cardiovascular disease.
+- The information obtained through an eye exam can help healthcare providers treat patients preventively to decrease the risks of

 - Diabetes can damage the small blood vessels in your retina, the light sensitive tissue at the back of your eye.
 Optometrists sometimes see indicators of diabetes in the eyes before the disease is formally diagnosed.